camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 1. For administrators and developers: [Sending telemetry feature removed](#sending-telemetry-feature-removed)
 1. For administrators: [Database transaction isolation level `READ_COMMITTED` is enforced](#database-transaction-isolation-level-read-committed-is-enforced)
 1. For developers: [Quarkus 3.14 Extension Update](#quarkus-3-14-extension-update)
+1. For administrators and developers: [Cockpit modify filter changes](#cockpit-modify-filter-changes)

 This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.22.